eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignsignerRequestCompound;
 use EzmaxApi::Object::EzsignsignerRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignsignerRequestCompoundContact;
+use EzmaxApi::Object::EzsigntemplatepackageGetListV1Response;
+use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseAllOf;
+use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseMPayload;
+use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseMPayloadAllOf;
+use EzmaxApi::Object::EzsigntemplatepackageListElement;
 use EzmaxApi::Object::FieldEEzsigndocumentStep;
 use EzmaxApi::Object::FieldEEzsignfolderSendreminderfrequency;
 use EzmaxApi::Object::FieldEEzsignfolderStep;
 use EzmaxApi::Object::FieldEEzsignfoldertypePrivacylevel;
 use EzmaxApi::Object::FieldEEzsignsignatureType;
+use EzmaxApi::Object::FieldEEzsigntemplatepackageType;
 use EzmaxApi::Object::FieldEPhoneType;
 use EzmaxApi::Object::FieldEUserType;
 use EzmaxApi::Object::FieldEUserTypeSSPR;